Raniz85/raniz.blog/src/posts/devcontainers1/index.md

 ```

 The first row contains my invocation of `lxc exec archlinux sleep 10s`.
 The second row is the command that the LXD
-daemon is executing to actually run the command in the container.
-And the third row is the actual command running inside
+daemon is executing to run the command in the container.
+And the third row is the actual command running inside the
-the container.
+container.

 Note that my command shows up as my user (_raniz_), the lxd command is running as _root_, but the command in the
 container is running as UID 100000, which is a user that doesn't exist on the host.
 If we run `id` inside the container
 it will tell us that our UID is 0 (_root_), but outside the container it is actually 100000.
 This explains why not even
 the root user of the container is allowed to create files in my _Documents_ directory - because it's actually not root
 but rather user 100000, which has no permissions to my _Documents_ directory.
-The same goes for the _raniz_ user, but
+The same goes for the _raniz_ user inside
-with effective UID 101000 instead.
+the container, but with effective UID 101000 instead.

-To allow our user inside the container access files on devices originating outside the container we have two options:
+To allow our user inside the container to access files on devices originating outside the container we have two options:

 1. Create a group on the host with a GID that exists inside the container
 2. Map the user on the host to the user inside the container